 With 1More’s Triple-Driver earphones ($99) racking up many glowing reviews in 2017, there’s clearly room in the market for more earphones of this sort.
 An Optoma NuForce PR person told me that although, like many other products on Massdrop, the EDC3s are shown as being available for only a limited time, they’ll actually remain available indefinitely after the original “drop,” or offering, of 1850 units has sold out.
 However, as of this writing, the EDC3s’ projected ship date is May 29; if you want them, you’ll have to wait a bit.
 Meanwhile, we can find out if they’re worth that wait . . .

 In the box

 The Massdrop x NuForce EDC3s come with a good selection of accessories.
-Most important, there are silicon eartips in three sizes, and foam tips in two sizes.
-That’s four fewer choices than the six sizes of silicon and three sizes of foam tips included with the 1More Triple Drivers, but it still gives you a lot more options than do most earphones.
+Most important, there are silicone eartips in three sizes, and foam tips in two sizes.
+That’s four fewer choices than the six sizes of silicone and three sizes of foam tips included with the 1More Triple Drivers, but it still gives you a lot more options than do most earphones.